os-climate/OS-Climate-Community-Hub/.github/ISSUE_TEMPLATE/request-credentials-for-an-os-climate-bucket.md

 Requesting credentials for the bucket: <bucket-name>

+Email address to send a credential download link: <email-address>

 Request checklist:
 - [ ] User can establish connection with the bucket
 - [ ] User can read files from the bucket